045051Shalini/ml_pipeline_using_mlflow/README.md

 # ML Monitoring with Evidently AI, MLflow, Prometheus, and Grafana along ml_monitor real time tracking

-This project implements a comprehensive machine learning monitoring pipeline using **Evidently AI**, **MLflow**, **Prometheus**, and **Grafana**.
-It evaluates model performance, detects data drift, and enables real-time metrics monitoring using ml_monitor.
+This repository showcases a comprehensive machine learning pipeline designed for efficient experiment tracking, model monitoring, and performance visualization.
+The pipeline integrates state-of-the-art tools  **Evidently AI**, **MLflow**, **Prometheus**, and **Grafana** to ensure robust data drift detection, real-time metric logging, and insightful visualizations.

 ---

-## Features
+## Overview

-1. **Drift Detection:**
-   - Identify Data Drift and Target Drift using Evidently AI.
-2. **Model Monitoring:**
-   - Metrics include MSE, R² Score, Prediction Accuracy, and Drift Scores.
-3. **Real-Time Metrics Push:**
-   - Prometheus Pushgateway for exporting metrics.
-4. **Visualization:**
-   - Real-time dashboards via Grafana.
-5. **Experiment Tracking:**
-   - MLflow for artifact, parameter, and metric logging.
+**Experiment Tracking with MLflow**
+MLflow is used to run and manage machine learning experiments.
+It tracks model parameters, metrics, and artifacts for reproducibility and comparison.

+**Data Drift Detection with Evidently AI**
+Evidently AI monitors and calculates data drift to ensure the model remains reliable in production.

+**Metric Logging with Prometheus Pushgateway** Performance metrics and drift data are pushed to Prometheus Pushgateway, ensuring a centralized and scalable logging mechanism.

+**Visualization with Grafana**
+Grafana is used to create real-time dashboards for visualizing metrics logged in Prometheus.

+**Monitoring with ML Monitor**
+ML Monitor provides a framework to track model health and operational metrics, ensuring the pipeline remains robust and production-ready.

 ---

 ## File Structure